daxnet/apworks-core/README.md

 - `-runUnitTests` (optional, boolean, default `false`): Indicates if the unit tests should run
 - `-runIntegrationTests` (optional, boolean, default `false`): Indicates if the integration tests should run

+## Examples

+Please refer to [Apworks Examples](https://github.com/daxnet/apworks-examples) Github repo for the example applications that make use of Apworks Core framework.

 ## Get Started
 1. Add `https://www.myget.org/F/daxnet-apworks/api/v3/index.json` as one of your NuGet package source for the packages in **stable release** versions
 2. Add `https://www.myget.org/F/daxnet-apworks-pre/api/v3/index.json` as one of your NuGet package source for the packages in **preview** or **development** versions